BrightSpots/rctab-docs/README.md

 # RCTab Documentations

-Welcome to the Poetry Project!
-This project uses Poetry for dependency management and packaging in Python.
+This project documents RCTab, an open source application for tabulating ranked choice voting elections.

 ## Prerequisites

+This project uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to manage and build RCTab's documentation.

-Before you can run and use Poetry in this project, you need to have the following software installed:
+Before you can run and use MkDoc's features in this project, you need to have the following software installed:

 - Python (version 3.11 or higher)
 - Poetry (version 1.8 or higher)